modxorg/Docs/en/extras/siblingnav/index.md

 ## What is siblingNav?

-siblingNav is a snippet for MODx Revolution which can generate Navigation to Resource-Siblings.
+siblingNav is a snippet for MODX Revolution which can generate Navigation to Resource-Siblings.

 siblingNav was first released on November 10, 2011 and was created by Bruno Perner for [BD Creative](http://www.bdcreative.de/).